 After my stint on the dust, I spoke to Andrew Clark, doctor of acupuncture and Oriental medicine, to see what he thought of this particular blend of herbs.

 Clark said that Sex Dust contains some of the strongest yang tonics, which work by "nourishing and invigorating the upward energy in the body.
 A lot of these help with chronic fatigue and are formulas that can potentially regulate hormones."

 But because his work is focused on creating balance within individuals, he emphasized the importance of balancing yang and yin.
 "If a healthy person were to take this at a moderate dosage, they would probably feel really good for a while," but they'd need to be careful to balance the yin as well if they wanted to take it for a longer time.

 Dating back to the Aztecs, cacao has been a rumored aphrodisiac for centuries.
 The two components of the bean that could give it libido-boosting qualities are tryptophan, which is a base for building serotonin, and phenylethylamine, a stimulant that's connected to falling in love.
 Scientists have suggested that one would need to consume a huge quantity of cacao (or chocolate made with cacao) to get any remarkable difference in sex drive.

 Full disclosure: I eat chocolate almost every day.
 Fabian and I usually eat dark chocolate (70 percent cocoa) after dinner, so I bumped us up to 85 percent for a few nights to see if it sparked anything new.
-Our favorites are Alter Eco's Dark Blackout and Theo's Pure 85%.
+Our favorite is Alter Eco's Dark Blackout.